-In contrast our schools treat family with what it means to have a baby and how to nurture an infant with safety and health.
+In contrast, our schools treat families with what it means to have a baby and how to nurture an infant with safety and health.
 Family roles of father and mother is a lifetime venture.
 Stages of parent influence exist continually with the relationships with sons or daughters.

 Government Subsidy Support Programs.

 Corvid 19 opened our eyes to what was being taken for granted.
-Educators in K-12 schools become the go to institution to solve the issues of the low-income communities they work.
+Educators in K-12 schools become the go-to institution to solve the issues of the low-income communities they work.
 It wasn’t long after quarantine became a must in our families and work it was discovered many of these students received their best meals each day at school.
-Schools began drive by programs at the schools to help these young people eat appropriate food while they were in quarantine.
+Schools began drive-by programs at the schools to help these young people eat appropriate food while they were in quarantine.
 Food drives were coordinated by schools for food donations.
-Online education was a alternative for young people in K-12 schools but in low- income homes there was no WIFI, internet, or computers.
+Online education was an alternative for young people in K-12 schools but in low-income homes there was no WIFI, internet, or computers.
 Welfare is not a way out but is a trap within a cycle of family members growing up and repeating the same behaviors over and over.